derivkit/derivkit/docs/guide/forecasting.rst

    \Delta \nu_i = \nu^{\mathrm{with}}_i - \nu^{\mathrm{without}}_i,

-for example, a data vector with a systematic included minus one without it.
+for example, a data vector with a systematic (biased) included minus one without it (unbiased).

 These systematics induce *biases* in the inferred parameters.
 ForecastKit computes the first-order Fisher bias vector: